 Create a DIY Mosquito Trap

-Edited by Eman, Anonymous, Eng, Ermin and 2 others
+Edited by Eman, Eng, Ermin, JDannyCook and 1 other

 Buying a chemical mosquito repellent on the market is not advisable nowadays, because it might be harmful to our health.
 You don't want to risk the health of your family with any harmful insect repellents.
 The problem is, you are now bothered about a group of insects flying around your house, because it can harm your family.
 There is a solution to your problem: You don't need to buy those chemical mosquito repellents, because you can create a DIY mosquito trap!